-38 The charted Public wharf in ruins extending from the eastern shore near the central part of Battle Harbour and as shown in the 2012 photograph was reported removed in 2018.
-A foul area was charted on the NE side of the former Public wharf and depths at the site of the wharf removal have yet to be confirmed; caution is advised.
-An L-shaped Public wharf was constructed in 2018 and extends from a position close south of the former Public wharf.
-It is reported to extend 24 m (79 ft) to an outer face 18 m (61 ft) long.
+38 At Battle Harbour there is an L-shaped Public wharf extending from a position close south of the former Public wharf who's location is charted as unsurveyed and is reported as being removed.
+The L-shaped Public wharf is reported to extend 24 m (79 ft) to an outer face 18 m (61 ft) long.
 Several small piers and a 9 m (30 ft) wide slipway lie close south of the previously described L-shaped Public wharf.
 When approaching from the north, local people report slightly favouring the west side of the channel until abeam of the Public wharf.
+A foul area was charted on the NE side of the former Public wharf charted as being unsurveyed; caution is advised.